 To avoid the illumination of the radiators, the Sun must be outside the cone around the line of sight (LOS) of the telescope which has a half-angle of 120°.
-This is known as the sun exclusion angle (Figure 10).
-This hard constraint in the telescope pointing limits the sky coverage, making it impossible for CHEOPS to point towards the ecliptic poles.
+This is known as the Sun exclusion angle (Figure 10).
+This hard constraint in the telescope pointing limits sky coverage, making it impossible for CHEOPS to point towards the ecliptic poles.

-To achieve the required photometric performance, there are an additional number of constraints on directions in which the spacecraft can be pointed.
+To achieve the required photometric performance, there is an additional number of constraints on directions in which the spacecraft can be pointed.
 It is especially important to minimise the Earth straylight illumination.
 In theory, we could tolerate a minimum angle between the line of sight and any (visible) illuminated part of the Earth limb of 35°.
 This is called the Earth straylight exclusion angle (Figure 10).
 However, given the stray light rejection of the baffle, it is possible to maintain photometric performance at much smaller angles than this, ~25° on average.
 Another source of significant straylight is the Moon.
-In this case also an exclusion angle has been defined (Moon exclusion angle; Figure 10).
-This is such that the bright moon must not be inside a cone around the line-of-sight of the telescope having a half angle of 15°.
+An exclusion angle, the Moon exclusion angle (Figure 10) has been defined such that the bright moon must not be inside a cone with a half angle of 15° around the line-of-sight of the telescope.

-The Sun, Moon and stray light exclusion angles are instrument-imposed constraints.
-In addition, there are two other sources of interruptions to the observations that are a consequence of the orbit of CHEOPS.
+The Sun, Moon and Earth stray light exclusion angles are instrument-imposed constraints.
+In addition, there are two other sources of interruptions to observations that are a consequence of the orbit of CHEOPS.
 The first is that of Earth occultations (Figure 10).
 In order for the target to be observable, its projected altitude from the surface of the Earth should be equal or higher than

 100 km.
-The second is the South Atlantic Anomaly4 (SAA; Figure 10): a target is typically observable whilst flying through the SAA, however the data taken will show an increased number of glitches and noise spikes due to the impact of high energy particles.
+The second is the South Atlantic Anomaly3 (SAA; Figure 10).
+A target is typically observable whilst flying through the SAA, however the data taken will show an increased number of glitches and noise spikes due to the impact of high energy particles.
 Data taken during IOC showed that images acquired during SAA passage are not amenable to photometric reduction due to the huge number of cosmic ray hits.
 Therefore, the images taken during SAA passage are not downlinked to ground in order to save bandwidth.